 - In order to help with the rooting process you should fertilize the soil.
 This will help get your turf established more quickly.
 Do so by sprinkling pre-turf fertilizer over the area and lightly raking it in.

 - We recommend laying the first row along a straight edge.
 You should do so slowly and carefully to prevent the turf from getting damaged.
 To avoid gaps you should butt the ends and edges together firmly, without stretching the turf.
 You should stagger the joints in brickwork fashion from one row to the next.

 - The finished lawn should be leveled with a light roller, which will help to bed it into the soil.
 You can tidy any edges using a half-moon edging iron or long-bladed knife.

-Once you have finished laying your lawn you should carry on with the aftercare to help is establish into the soil and remain healthy.
+Once you have finished laying your lawn you should carry on with the aftercare to help it establish itself into the soil and remain healthy.
 Ensure it gets enough water throughout, checking all the corners.
 Press down any edges, which are not well seated, and mow the lawn once it has grown long enough.

 For more information or for a lawn turf quote, contact 1-800-365-8873 now!

-Robin Bush ,writer of Bury Hill Landscape Supplies Limited which is a business based in UK that sells a wide range of high quality topsoils, landscape materials, turf and seasoned hardwood logs and coal.
+Robin Bush ,writer of Bury Hill Landscape Supplies Limited which is a business based in UK that sells a wide range of high quality topsoils, landscape materials, turf, and seasoned hardwood logs and coal.